raujaku/wpa_supplicant-udmpro/README.md

-# 2.  scp your certs and wpa_supplicant.conf to the UDM Pro
+# 2. SCP your certs and wpa_supplicant.conf to the UDM Pro
 ### Credit: pbrah
 ```
 $ scp -r *.pem root@192.168.1.1:/tmp/